APA-Technology-Division/urban-and-regional-planning-resources/README.md

 A collection of urban planning related data specifications and standards for use as part of programs & projects.

 ---

+### Built Environment

+- [DTDL](https://github.com/Azure/opendigitaltwins-building) - The Digital Twins Definition Language is the language by which developers can define the language of the entities they expect to use in their topologies.

+- [BLDs](https://github.com/open-data-standards/permitdata.org/wiki/Core-Permits-Dataset-Requirements) - The BLDS data standard is a collaborative effort by civic technology companies, governments and other interested partiesto create a shared data specification for building and construction permit data.

 ### Transportation